Chicken Breeds With Feathered Legs

 Its large variety is actually one of the largest chicken breeds in the world.

-5. Faverolles – French chickens with feathers on their legs
+5. Faverolles – French chickens with feathers on their feet

 chicken breeds with feathered legs